DeclanHoare/benchmarks/README.md

 although it does not support 64-bit at all to my knowledge.
 Most impressively, WCL's std::sort is SIGNIFICANTLY faster than even Clang's 64-bit qsort.

+I'm using glibc for both Clang and GCC.
+WCL uses its own implementation of the standard libraries.